drawpile/drawpile.github.io/help/server/serverconfig.markdown

 Whether to restrict session listings to only explicitly allowed listing servers.
 The list of allowed servers is provided separately, this option only toggles if it is used or not.

-### Do not include user list in session announcements

-Key: `privateUserList`

-Default value: `false` (include users in listings)

-Type: boolean

-Whether to hide the list of users connected to a session (`true`) or include it (`false`).
-At the time of writing, these usernames aren't displayed anywhere, but they are visible in the listing server API.

 ### External bans source URL

 Key: `extBansUrl`